fgirse/8zense.com-1400/src/content/homepage/_index.md

 banner:
   title: "Timeless"
   title_2: "Design"
-  content: "the beauty of a living thing is not the atoms that go into it -but the way those atoms are put together!"
+  content: "&laquo; the beauty of a living thing is not the atoms that go into it -but the way those atoms are put together!&raquo;"
   index_1: "Carl"
   index_2: "Sagen"
   image: "/images/sideboardobg.png"